CLICK HERE for details about COVID-19 information and updates.

 The Louisburg Fire Department has a Public Protection Class rating (PPC – ISO) of a Class 3 within the Town of Louisburg and a Class 5/9E in the remaining areas of the Central Franklin Fire District.
 This rating shows the dedication, commitment, and professionalism of our department and it’s members.
 Over 1500 fire districts in North Carolina, we are 1 of about 36 departments with a Class 3 rating.

 The Louisburg Fire Department is a combination department consisting of 5 full-time paid personnel, 8 part-time paid personnel and 35 volunteers.
-The Fire Department is staffed by Engineers who are employed by the Town of Louisburg and by volunteers who are the primary firefighters.
+The Fire Department is staffed 24 hours a day, 365 days a year by career members who are employed by the Town of Louisburg and by volunteers who are the primary firefighters.
 These firefighters give unselfishly of their time and efforts to assure that the properties of their fellow citizens are protected from the devastation of fire.
 Volunteer firefighters must attend monthly administrative and training activities and must actively respond to fires in order to maintain membership.
 The continuous training and completion of state sanctioned certifications for firefighters is the foundation for quality emergency response and the saving of property.